oss-slu/oss_cicd_automation/Docs/digitalbonebox_deployment_doc.md

 ## Background

 DigitalBoneBox is a Node.js web application consisting of two components: a static HTML/HTMX frontend served by `http-server`, and a backend Express API (`boneset-api`).
 Prior to this work, neither component had been containerized or configured for deployment to a Kubernetes cluster.
-The implementation follows the deployment patterns established by the `mdma` project in the `oss-slu/k8s-manifests` repository, including GHCR image hosting, `sha-` prefixed image tags, and the `ghcr-secret` image pull secret convention.

 ---